danielrichman/python-ucam-webauth/docs/source/security.rst

 Using params as a token
 -----------------------

-If checking `url` (above) is a pain, you could:

-* generate a random string just before you redirect to Raven
-* set a cookie on the client with that string
-* include that string as `params` in the :class:`ucam_webauth.Request`
-* check that they match in the :class:`ucam_webauth.Response`
+You might like to set a random nonce in the Request's `params`, save a hashed (with secret salt) or signed copy in a cookie, and check that they match in the `Response`.

-The principle is similar to that of an CSRF token for submitting forms.

-This is what :class:`ucam_webauth.flask_glue.AuthDecorator` does.
+This is *not* a substitute for any of the checks above, but does make the `WLS-Response` values in your web server access logs useless.

+:class:`ucam_webauth.flask_glue.AuthDecorator` does this.

 Signing keys
 ------------